-- 1015 [LAB-7] supports the ability of clinicians to issue orders for further work on a result that by itself may not be understandable or fully meet the clinical need, or may appear to be in error.
+[LAB-7] supports the ability of clinicians to issue orders for further work on a result that by itself may not be understandable or fully meet the clinical need, or may appear to be in error.
 This workflow may be most convenient in a combined Order Placer/Order Results Tracker application in which new orders may be issued in the context of clinical results review, though other implementations are possible.
-In an abstract sense, [LAB-7] asks that an existing result be - 1020 annotated with the outcome of additional work.
+In an abstract sense, [LAB-7] asks that an existing result be annotated with the outcome of additional work.
 That annotation may be an amendment, addendum, or correction to a previous result, or may be expressed as the result of the [LAB-7] order itself.
+These annotations are necessary for the result to fulfill a clinical purpose and thus

+1050 order itself.
 These annotations are necessary for the result to fulfill a clinical purpose and thus the [LAB-7] order created by the Tracker application is referred to below as a fulfillment order.